chriskarlin/global-docker-compose/README.md

 ### MySQL

-global_docker_compose supports MySQL 5.6, 5.7 and 5.8.
+global_docker_compose supports MySQL 5.7 and 8.0.
 To avoid port conflicts, the exported ports are as follows:

-* 5.6: 3307
-* 5.7: 3306
+* 5.7: 3307
-* 5.8: 3308
+* 5.8: 3306

-The reason 5.7 was given the "default" of 3306 is that it is currently the most common / default version to use.

 #### Exporting and Importing databases to GDC
 To get a dump ready from your local databases to GDC, you must: